 Handling off-bound pointers.
 Pointers may be assigned offbound addresses that accidentally alias other pointers, causing false positives.
 Fortunately, most programs use off-bound pointers only to mark the ends of arrays, and these pointers are off by only one byte.
 This type of off-bound pointer is also the only type allowed by the ANSI C standard.
-To eliminate false positives caused by off-byone pointers, NEONGOBY transforms a program to add one extra byte for each memory allocation, a technique borrowed from [21].
+To eliminate false positives caused by off-byone pointers, NEONGOBY transforms a program to add one extra byte for each memory allocation, a technique borrowed from [24].
 NEONGOBY currently does not handle other off-bound pointers because they occur very rarely, and we experienced no false positives caused by these pointers in our experiments (§8.1.2).
 Bounds checkers in contrast may have to handle these pointers because their false positives are fatal and abort executions.

 Handling undefined values.
-Variables may be uninitialized and have undefined pointer values that accidentally look like addresses of other pointers.
-These values may further propagate through assignments, such as assignments of a struct with an uninitialized pointer field to another struct, causing NEONGOBY to log bogus addresses and emit false positives.
+Variables may be uninitialized and have undefined pointer values that accidentally look like addresses of other pointers, These values may further propagate through assignments, such as assignments of a struct with an uninitialized pointer field to another struct, causing NEONGOBY to log bogus addresses and emit false positives.
 NEONGOBY handles undefined pointer values by setting them to NULL because NULL aliases nothing.
-Resetting undefined pointer values eliminates false positives caused by undefined values as long as the test program is correct, because ANSI C specification disallows using an uninitialized variables, e.g., pointer arithmetics or wild void and int casts.
+It does so for (1) global variable initializations and (2) LLVM SSA's φ -instructions4 because these constructs frequently contain undefined values.
+To reduce performance overhead, NEONGOBY does not reset stack and heap variables' undefined values which rarely occur in assignments.
+Bounds checkers in contrast may have to handle all undefined pointer values to avoid fatal false positives.